javacatscript/React-Tooltip/README.md

 # Tool-tip

-Position your tooltip as per your wish on the click of a button.
-Check out - tooltip-position.netlify.app
+Position your tooltip as per your wish on the click of a button -- https://tooltip-position.netlify.app/

 ## Available Scripts